Updated: March 9th, 2015

 3D Studio Max and many others

-What can I do with the spiral brushes for Adobe PS and others ?
+What can I do with the spiral Photoshop brushes ?

 You can use them as commercial / personal projects, you can use them to create new items that can be used in turn as new strokes for sale etc (CU4CU).
 You can use them to create logos, books, documents, web pages, scrap booking, textiles, adverts, mugs, plates, posters etc. Literally you can do virtually anything with the sets.
 You do not have to add any credit and you can use them without time limits and you have world wide use.